OpenDSA/OpenDSA/RST/en/Development/NPComplete_old.rst

 (For simplicity Figure :num:`Figure #Sales` shows an undirected graph, assuming that the cost is the same in both directions, though this need not be the case.)
-If the salesman visits the cities in the order ABCDEA, he will travel a total distance of 13.
+If the salesman visits the cities in the order ABCDEA, they will travel a total distance of 13.
 A better route would be ABDCEA, with cost 11.
 The best route for this particular graph would be ABEDCA, with cost 9.